-Coping with flight problems can be quite upsetting.
-However, the good news is that the European Union has laws to help travelers when things go wrong.
-If you’re taking a plane in the EU, it’s smart to be aware of these regulations.
+Dealing with flight issues can be really frustrating.
+However, the positive thing is that the European Union has laws to assist travelers when things don’t go as planned.
+If you’re traveling by air in the EU, it’s a good idea to be aware of these regulations.
 They can be useful if your flight goes off course.

-Being aware of your options can make dealing with travel complications much easier.
-While it won’t speed up your journey, it can help you feel less stressed when things get disrupted.
+Understanding your rights can make dealing with travel complications much easier.
+While it won’t speed up your journey, it can make you more relaxed when things don’t go as planned.

 Passenger Rights under EU Regulation 261/2004

-If your flight has problems in the EU, you’ll get help.
+When you’re flying in the European Union, rest assured that there’s aid available in the case of a flight disruption.
 EU laws make sure airlines look after their passengers when things go wrong.

 - Transportation to and from the hotel